coreos/tectonic-docs/Documentation/account/create-account.md

 Log in to complete registration and access the account *Overview* page.

+add new screen grab - once i have it - beth

+This page lists your current CoreOS subscriptions and other available products, and provides access to your CoreOS License and Pull Secret.

+Click *Free for use up to 10 nodes* below Tectonic, enter your contact information, and click *Get License for 10 nodes* to complete the registration process.

 <div class="row">
   <div class="col-lg-10 col-lg-offset-1 col-md-10 col-md-offset-1 col-sm-10 col-sm-offset-1 col-xs-10 col-xs-offset-1">
     <a href="../img/coreos-account-overview.png" class="co-m-screenshot">